hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 ## Purpose

 In Ethereum, everyone that knows a private key is able to authorize a transaction from the corresponding EVM public address, and the first to send a transaction would be eligible to withdraw any funds from that address.
 In Hedera, it is possible for an account with associated EVM address alias to have a key that does not correspond to the alias.
-This is what we refer to as “EVM address squatting” i.e. using a key that’s different from the key that’s used to derive the EVM address alias from.
+When an account is created with EVM address alias matching some publicly known exposed private key, this is what we refer to as “EVM address squatting”.

 It is possible to “squat” on an EVM address in a couple of ways:
 1. Create an account with an alias and then update the account key.